Captain404/leakMon/README.md

 **Setup**

 To setup the script you must have apache2 installed with PHP for the front end to work, the below assumes this has already been set up.
+If your Leakmonitor page is blank check that you have php-sqlite3 installed.
+Install with command: sudo apt-get install sqlite php-sqlite3

 *Let's get it onto our system*